Call Us Today 713-225-6200

 Many couples will face disagreements over specific issues in a divorce case, but the disputes typically center on one or more of the following areas:

-• Property Division: At the outset, disparities may arise over the classification of an asset as community versus separate property.
+• Property Division: At the outset, disparities may arise over classifying an asset as community versus separate property.
 Community property, including all items acquired during the marriage, is subject to a just and right division; separate property, gifts, and inheritances belong to the respective spouse after the divorce process concludes.
-Another topic of dispute in property division is what constitutes a “just and right division” according to the Texas statute.
-Instead of an equal 50-50 split, the focus is on divvying up community property in a just and right way.
+Another dispute in property division is what constitutes a “just and right division” according to the Texas statute.
+Instead of an equal 50-50 split, the focus is on divvying up community property just and right.
 It may not be exactly even, but the assets and debts should be equally divided absent the Court finding a reason to award one party a disproportionate share.

-• Spousal Support: Disagreements about post-divorce spousal support can be among the most hotly contested issues, starting with the determination of whether spousal maintenance is appropriate.
-If the judge finds that it is proper to award support to one spouse, further disputes erupt over the type, amount, and duration.
+• Spousal Support: Disagreements about post-divorce spousal support can be among the most hotly contested issues, starting with determining whether spousal maintenance is appropriate.
+If the judge finds it proper to award support to one spouse, further disputes erupt over the type, amount, and duration.

 Options For Resolving Disagreements

-Even if you think your divorce has crossed the line from uncontested to contested, keep in mind that there may still be ways to resolve disagreements without going to court.
-Parties may be unsuccessful in reaching compromise because of the emotions involved with divorce, but their attorneys can often achieve each spouse’s objectives through negotiations that take emotions out of the equation.
+Even if you think your divorce has crossed the line from uncontested to contested, remember there may still be ways to resolve disagreements without going to court.
+Parties may be unsuccessful in reaching a compromise because of the emotions involved with divorce.
+Still, their attorneys can often achieve each spouse’s objectives through negotiations that take emotions out of the equation.

 Litigating Issues In Contested Divorce

 If negotiations, mediation, and other alternatives have proven unsuccessful, the judge will set a hearing date to hear all outstanding disputes.
-The proceeding is essentially a trial on property division, spousal support, and child custody and visitation, putting spouses on opposing sides of the issues.
+The proceeding is essentially a trial on property division, spousal support, and child custody and visitation, putting spouses on opposing sides.
 Through their attorneys, both parties will:

 • Make opening and closing arguments regarding their positions;